Adyen/adyen-commercetools/extension/docs/DevelopmentAndDeploymentGuide.md

 Example command (bash): `CTP_PROJECT_KEY="project_key" CTP_CLIENT_ID="client_id" CTP_CLIENT_SECRET="client_secret" npm run create-custom-types`

-You will also need to setup the API extension manually as detailed [here](https://docs.commercetools.com/http-api-projects-api-extensions) for resourceTypeId `order` and actions `Create and Update`
+You will also need to setup the API extension manually as detailed [here](https://docs.commercetools.com/http-api-projects-api-extensions) for resourceTypeId `payment` and actions `Create and Update`

 ### Docker
 For easy deployment you can use the [Extension module docker image](https://hub.docker.com/r/commercetools/commercetools-adyen-integration-extension/tags).